technofab/useful-scripts/README.md

 ## How to catch them
 Simply at your shell you can clone the project using the git command.
 Go in any directory of your choice, also if I suggest the home root directory, and next type the command **git clone https://github.com/technofab/useful-scripts.git**

 Next you found a directory named useful-scrips, and entering in it please make executable the setup command, and next run it.
-For example: **chmod 755 setup; ./setup**
+For example: **chmod 755 setup; ./setup** or **powershell.exe .\script.ps1**

 It make executable all scripts and copy them in the /usr/bin directory.